The Benefits of State Aid

 Reciprocal Borrowing by Municipality

-Over the past year, over 6.4 million items have been shared between libraries in the Commonwealth.
-With an average item cost of $15, this equates to over $96 million in savings.
+On average more than 7 million items are shared annually between libraries in the Commonwealth.
+With an average item cost of $15, this equates to over $105 million in savings.

 | State Aid Certified? | Yes | No |